 This diesel mechanical shunter was purchased by the railway in order to help with the safe movement of stock around the site.
-It was built in 1952, the year the railway closed, but a similar engine was used in the deconstruction of the line and is believed to be the only diesel ever to have run on the MSLR.
+It was built in 1952, the year the railway closed.
+A smaller Ruston engine was used in the deconstruction of the line and is believed to be the only diesel ever to have run on the MSLR.

 While at the ‘Middy’ the locomotive has been subject to a series of running repairs and has also been fitted with vacuum brakes to enable it to work passenger trains.